Studying abroad

 Foreign traineeship

-Gain experience to benefit your future career by doing a traineeship abroad.
-You will have the chance to make contacts, improve your language skills, become familiar with a new culture and environment, all while adding to your CV.
+Gain valuable work experience by doing your internship abroad.
+During your international internship, you will have the chance to make connections, improve your language skills, get to know a foreign culture and environment, while also adding merits to your CV.

 Grants, funding and insurance